lacktomas/TLComponents/README.md

 TLicenceComponent 	- licence component

-TEquation 		      - component for converting a text mathematical equation into a numerical value
+TEquation 		      - component for converting a text mathematical equation into a numerical value, (mathematical expression to numerical value)

 TLMathMemo		      - component for writing a mathematical equation with brackets of different color according to their level